neu-vi/SportsSloMo/README.md

 ### Examples of the sports scenes in SportsSloMo
 <center><img src="figures/sportsquali.png" width="100%"></center>
 We propose a challenging dataset consisting of high-resolution (≥720p) sports videos with careful curation, tailored for human-centric scenarios.
-Our dataset covers 22 various sports categories with different content and motion patterns, including hockey, base- ball, skating, basketball, running, volleyball, etc.
+Our dataset covers 22 various sports categories with different content and motion patterns, including hockey, baseball, skating, basketball, running, volleyball, etc.

 ## Table of Contents
 1. [SportsSloMo Dataset](#Dataset)